solana-labs/solana/book/src/proposals/tick_verification.md

 2) Blocktree has already received a shred `s'` marked as `LAST_SHRED_IN_SLOT` with index `i`.
 If `s.index > i`, then together `s` and `s'`constitute a slashing proof.
 In this case, blocktree will also not insert `s`.

+3) Duplicate shreds for the same index are ignored.
+Non-duplicate shreds for the same index are a slashable condition.
+Details for this case are covered in the `Leader Duplicate Block Slashing` section.

 # Replaying and validating ticks